 We submitted three runs to the main question answering track.
-The differences between the runs all concern the size and composition of the document collection generated for a single question, these were:
+The differences between the runs all concernes the size and composition of the document collection generated for a single question, these were:

-sheft11mo3: This run used the top twenty passages retrieved from the AQUAINT collection by Okapi.
-The maximum length of a passage was three paragraphs.

-sheft11mog3: This run used the same collection as did sheft11mo3 augmented with the top ten snippets returned by Google when given the question as a search query.

-sheft11mog1: This run is the same as sheft11mog3 except the passages retrieved by Okapi from the AQUAINT collection are limited to at most one paragraph in length.
+- sheft11mo3: This run used the top twenty passages retrieved from the AQUAINT collection by Okapi.
+The maximum length of a passage was three paragraphs, the minimum was one paragraph. - sheft11mog3: This run used the same collection as did sheft11mo3, augmented with the top ten snippets returned by Google when given the question as a search query. - sheft11mog1: This run is the same as sheft11mog3 except the passages retrieved by Okapi from the AQUAINT collection are limited to at most one paragraph in length.

-Table 3 shows the full evaluation results for the three different runs.
-From this it can be seen that the sheft11mog1 run was the best of the three configurations, proving that using documents from more than one source is beneficial, but that the small statistical advantage to using documents
+Table 3 shows the full evaluation results for the three different runs over the 500 test questions.
+From this it can be seen that the sheft11mog1 run was the best of the three configurations, suggesting that using documents from more than one source is beneficial, and also that documents of one pargraph in length are more suited to this work than longer documents, confirming what was demonstrated during development (see Section 2.2).